FAA5.J Benefit Replacement and EBT Cards : 03 Electronic Benefit Transfer (EBT) QUEST Card

 When a cardholder forgets their PIN or believes someone else knows their PIN, the security of the account is compromised.
 The cardholder calls the FIS ARU to change their PIN.

-Primary cardholders and their alternate cardholders can access EBT benefits at ATMs and retailers displaying the EBT QUEST sign or symbol.
+Primary cardholders and their alternate cardholders can access CA benefits at ATMs and retailers displaying the EBT QUEST sign or symbol.

 The participant's cash balance may include training allowances.
 See Training Related Expense (TRE) Reimbursements for more information.

-A replacement EBT card is mailed to the address of record within two workday(g) following the request and should be received within five workdays.
+A replacement EBT card is mailed to the address of record within two workdays(g) following the request and should be received within five workdays.

 When there is a discrepancy between the mailing address reported to FIS and the address of record, FIS refers the cardholder to FAA.
 The participant is required to report their change to FAA.
 When the address is updated, a replacement card may be mailed to the updated address by FIS.